 Drill some holes into the wood using a ¼-inch bit, spacing the holes about an inch apart.
 Doing this ensures that the wood filler will have a firm hold of the wood.
 Next, clean away any newly created dust and debris.

 Apply your wood hardener to the affected area and ensure to fill the holes you drilled.
 Leave to dry before applying a second coat.
 It will reinforce the wood before using the filler.

-If the filler is dry, take the various grades of sandpaper and begin sanding down the repaired area, so it’s level with the rest of the frame.
+If the filler is dry, take the various sandpaper grades and begin sanding down the repaired area, so it’s level with the rest of the frame.
 Start with coarse grade sandpaper and progress to a smoother one for a better finish.

 Firstly, the wood paint that you use should be suitable for exterior use.
 For a consistent finish, make sure to use a colour that matches your current window frames too.
-Before you start painting, place strips of painter’s tape along the edge to protect the glass, before proceeding to paint the frames.
+Before you start painting, place strips of painter’s tape along the edge to protect the glass before painting the frames.

-Although repairing wood rot via this Method, it’s highly likely that the wood rot will have weakened the frame, potentially compromising the security of the window.
-So while rot repair may provide a temporary solution, we recommend replacing the windows to be sure the security of your home will be unaffected.
+Although repairing wood rot via this Method, the wood rot will likely have weakened the frame, potentially compromising the window's security.
+So while rot repair may provide a temporary solution, we recommend replacing the windows to ensure your home's security will be unaffected.

 If you are thinking about new windows & wondering which wood type would last longer, it’s worth considering Accoya Wood.
 This type of sustainable wood has an estimated lifespan of 80 years & can have any finish applied to it to suit any home.